 Keeping Your Fish Healthy

 Get into the habit of spending time with your fish and watching them swim around every day.
-This will not only help you bond with your pet, but will also help you watch for any unusual behaviour or changes in appearance which may signal a health issue.
+This will not only help you bond with your pet, but will also help you watch for any unusual behaviour or changes in appearance, which may signal a health issue.
 A healthy betta fish will swim freely throughout the tank, and their fins will billow gracefully in the water.
 They will also enjoy hiding in any plants or decorations, and will sometimes rest on the bottom of the tank or near the top.
-Any unusual growth on the fish's body, inability to swim freely, clamping of fins or damage to the edges of fins may signify a health issue.
+Any unusual growth on the fish's body, inability to swim freely, clamping of fins, or damage to the edges of fins may signify a health issue.

-Water quality can be recorded by using an aquarium water testing kit, available online and in pet stores.
+Water quality can be recorded by using an aquarium water testing kit, which is available online and in pet stores.
 This will allow you to ensure the tank contains healthy levels of ammonia, nitrates, and nitrites, as well as healthy pH.